geovedi/book-notes/2021/chatter.notes.md

   - Personal anecdotes, scientific techniques, and real-life stories will illustrate these concepts.
   - The key isn't to eliminate the inner voice but to learn how to engage with it more effectively.
 - Unveiling the Puzzle:
-  - The narrator highlights the need to understand why humans have an inner voice.
+  - Ethan highlights the need to understand why humans have an inner voice.
   - The rest of the book will delve into techniques for taming and utilizing the inner voice.
   - The mind and the world offer tools to navigate the challenges of inner chatter.